ocf/ocfweb/ocfweb/docs/docs/staff/backend/munin.md

 [[!meta title="Munin"]]

-We use [Munin](http://munin.ocf.berkeley.edu) to provide real-time monitoring on all our machines.
+We use [Munin](http://munin.ocf.berkeley.edu) to provide real-time monitoring of our hardware.
 The master is [[dementors|doc staff/backend/servers]] which runs a cron job every five minutes to collect data from the node server running on each machine.
 A [custom script][gen-munin-nodes] periodically generates the list of available nodes from LDAP.

+We monitor servers, desktops, and staff VMs, but not the hozer boxes.
+Additionally, we don't receive email alerts for staff VMs.

 ## Automated alerts